-A successful lawyer, dedicated volunteer, and Paralympic swimmer, Carla Qualtrough’s commitment to addressing inequality and championing diversity makes her a strong advocate for Delta.
+A successful lawyer, dedicated volunteer, and Paralympic swimmer, the Honourable Carla Qualtrough’s commitment to addressing inequality and championing diversity makes her a strong advocate for Delta.

-Committed to equity and inclusion, Carla has practised human rights law at the federal and provincial levels.
+Committed to equity and inclusion, Minister Qualtrough has practiced human rights law at the federal and provincial levels.
 She chaired the Minister’s Council on Employment and Accessibility in British Columbia, and was an adjudicator with the Workers’ Compensation Appeals Tribunal.
-Carla has been visually impaired since birth.
+Minister Qualtrough has been visually impaired since birth.

-Passionate about the power of sport and physical activity to change lives, Carla has volunteered locally, nationally, and internationally, including with the International Paralympic Committee and for the Toronto 2015 Pan and Parapan American Games.
+Passionate about the power of sport and physical activity to change lives, Minister Qualtrough has volunteered locally, nationally, and internationally, including with the International Paralympic Committee and for the Toronto 2015 Pan and Parapan American Games.
 She has been President of the Canadian Paralympic Committee and Chair of the Sport Dispute Resolution Centre of Canada.
-Carla was on the Board of the Canadian Centre for Ethics in Sport, and was Vice-Chair of the Delta Gymnastics Society.
-As an athlete, Carla won three Paralympic and four World Championship medals.
+She was also on the Board of the Canadian Centre for Ethics in Sport, and was Vice-Chair of the Delta Gymnastics Society.
+As an athlete, Minister Qualtrough won three Paralympic and four World Championship medals.

-Carla has degrees in political science from the University of Ottawa and law from the University of Victoria.
+Minister Qualtrough has degrees in political science from the University of Ottawa and in law from the University of Victoria.
 Among many awards for her work, she has been named one of Canada’s Most Influential Women in Sport six times, and received a Queen Elizabeth II Diamond Jubilee Medal in 2012.

 Minister Qualtrough has served as a minister since 2015, and is currently the Minister of Public Services and Procurement and Accessibility.